mashutin/bosch/readme.md

   The identifier of the Programmable Search Engine.

 You can use the pre-filled values or create your own instance of Google Programmable Search Engine and obtain an API key.
-For more information, see https://developers.google.com/custom-search/v1/introduction.
+For more information, see [Google custom search documentation](https://developers.google.com/custom-search/v1/introduction).

 ## Usage